At Last: Wartime release

 The 1942 RCA Victor studio recording of "At Last" by Glenn Miller and his Orchestra featuring Ray Eberle on vocals was released as a U.S. Army V-Disc or Victory Disc by the U.S. War Department during World War II in October 1943 as No. 12A.
 V-Discs were sent to American soldiers and military personnel overseas.

 Later versions

 "At Last" has been recorded by many other artists since its original 1940's renditions.
 Former Glenn Miller Orchestra trumpeter Ray Anthony had the highest charting recording of the song in the U.S. on the pop charts in 1952, peaking at number two on the Billboard pop singles chart and number 20 on the Cashbox chart.
 A recording by Gene Watson peaked at number 61 on the Billboard Hot Country Singles & Tracks chart in 1991.

 In 2012, Christina Aguilera was invited by Etta James' family to sing "At Last" at James' funeral.
 At the funeral, Aguilera stated that James was her idol and inspiration, and that in honour of James, she performs "At Last" at every concert.
+Aguilera also recorded a studio version of the song, and it is registered with American Society of Composers, Authors and Publishers (ASCAP), but the cover remains unreleased.